How to manage your mental health in uncertain times

-- Keep in touch and interact with others: You should especially reach out to those who make you feel positive and energised.
-Use video calls if you’re self-isolating – a smile can be much more reassuring than just a voice
+- Keep in touch with friends and family: You should especially reach out to those who make you feel positive and energised

-- Form community groups: Working together and sharing resources can help overcome a survivalist ‘siege mentality’.
-Network and look after each other.
+- Form community groups: Network, share resources and look out for each other.
 Knowing you have each other’s backs can be a huge comfort

-- Talk to someone you trust: Speaking to people who help you rationalise the situation, or have a calming influence, can help you to counterbalance the hype and scaremongering.
+- Talk to someone you trust: Speaking to people who help you rationalise the situation, or have a calming influence, can help you work through any worries.

 - Exercise regularly: Physical activity releases anxiety-reducing chemicals, while acting as a healthy distraction.
-There are many things you can do to keep exercising even if you’re at home more than usual or self-isolating.
-Why not try this simple workout?
-Or this HIIT session?
+Why not try this HIIT session or this Pilates class?

 - Eat healthily: Good nutrition has a positive impact on your mood, while boosting your energy and immunity

-- Improve your bedtime routine: Having a good bedtime routine will help you to switch off and rest easier.
+- Improve your sleep hygiene: Having a good bedtime routine will help you to switch off and rest easier.
 For more sleep advice, check out our sleep articles

 - Avoid stimulants and sedatives: Caffeine, nicotine, and alcohol can make anxiety symptoms worse.

-- Write down a list of all your strengths: Remember times in your life when you have overcome difficulties and remind yourself of all your resources and positive coping strategies
+- Write down a list of all your strengths: Remember times when you've overcome difficulties and remind yourself of all your resources and positive coping strategies

-- Access nature: Whether you’re self-isolating or social distancing, you may be spending a lot of time indoors, so make sure you get plenty of fresh air and light.
-Go for walk when you can, and use your garden if you have one.
-While you’re inside, sit near a window and open it every now and again.
-You may need to think creatively.
-What about birdwatching?
-Or a windowsill garden?
+- Access nature: Nature can be very healing for our mental health, so make sure you get plenty of fresh air and light, go for a walk in a park or by a river when you can, and when you’re inside, sit near a window and open it every now and again

 - Remember to breathe: When we experience stress, our breathing gets faster and shallower.
 When you feel yourself getting worked up, breathe slowly and deeply into your belly to override your stress response so that you feel calmer

-- Take part in activities that bring you into the present: Whether you’re reading, cooking, cleaning, or doing something creative, you’re concentrating on the task at hand, so you won’t be continually worrying about an unknown future
+- Take part in activities that bring you into the present: Whether you’re reading, cooking, cleaning, or doing something creative, you’re concentrating on the task at hand, so you won’t be worrying about what's going to happen in the future

 - Use wellbeing apps: Here are 25 essential apps for a healthy mind and body.